pymor/pymor/docs/source/getting_started.rst

 operators for each subblock of the domain, forming a |LincombOperator|
-to represent the affine decomposition, instantiating a :class:`~pymor.operators.cg.L2ProductFunctionalP1` as right hand side, and putting it all together into a |StationaryDiscretization|.
+to represent the affine decomposition, instantiating a :class:`~pymor.operators.cg.L2ProductFunctionalP1` as right hand side, and putting it all together into a |StationaryModel|.
 However, since :meth:`~pymor.analyticalproblems.thermalblock.thermal_block_problem` returns a :class:`~pymor.analyticalproblems.elliptic.StationaryProblem`, we can use a predifined *discretizer* to do the work for us.
 In this case, we use